JockLawrie/AccessControl.jl/docs/Authentication.md

 #Authentication

+To run the following examples: `cd examples/authentication/`.

 ### Example 1
-Consider the following app defined in examples/members_only1.jl.
+Consider the following app defined in members_only1.jl.
 ```julia
 using HttpServer